The Dos and Don'ts of Drain Cleaning

 - Overuse commercial cleaners

-- Put grease down the drain
+- Put grease into the drain

 1. Do use a plunger

-2. Make sure to use hot Water
+2. Do use Hot Water

 3. Do utilize natural cleaners

-The don’ts
+The Don’ts

 2. Don’t Overuse Commercial Cleaners